MadisonMadi/Staff-Helper/README.md

 - /staffhelp earnmoney ➜ Earn Money Message
   - You can earn money from '/collections', '/ah', '/event', '/vote and '/quests'

+- /staffhelp event ➜ Event Message
+  - Make sure you check /event | Hover over the book to see how to obtain event points.

 - /staffhelp foe ➜ FishonExtra Message